 If you’re looking for some great cities to visit on the Edinburgh to London drive, then make sure to visit Nottingham — the city of Robin Hood.
 Nottingham is a lovely vibrant student city with two huge universities, so it has a lot of places for going out and eating out (e.g. Hockley Arts Club or Mowgli).
 Nottingham also has some of England’s oldest pubs – The Bell’s Inn, Ye Olde Trip to Jerusalem and Ye Olde Salutation Inn.

 Another one of the top things to do in Nottingham is to attend the award-winning Robin Hood-themed tour of the city with Ezekial Bone, where you can learn a lot about Robin Hood, whether he was real and also learn quite a bit about the history of Nottingham and its textile (lace) industry.

 Finally, you can visit Wollaton Park which also has a lot of cute deer living there.
 Nottingham is a very green city and has a lot of parks.

 You can drive to the famous Sherwood Forest (you need to drive for about 50 minutes, as the forest is located between Sheffield and Nottingham).

 — Liza Skirpka, Tripsget

-Lincoln is a fabulous city to visit in the UK and a great stop to make on the drive from London to Edinburgh.
+Lincoln is a fabulous city to visit in the UK and a great stop to make on the drive from London.
 It is brimming with history and great things to do.
 Lincoln is in the heart of Lincolnshire in the northeast of England.

 Highlights of this English city include Lincoln castle with its recently restored wall walk.
 It is also home to one of the four remaining copies of the Magna Carta and there is a prison that you can look around.